 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

-Permethrin is an insecticide that is effective to kill and repel insects, mites, and ticks.
-Permethrin is used as an active ingredient in spot-ons, powders, sprays, shampoos, emulsions, and solutions to combat lice, fleas, mites, and ticks.
-Permethrin is also used as a repellent to impregnate clothing or mosquito nets.
+Permethrin is an insecticide that effectively kills and repels insects, mites, and ticks.
+Permethrin is widely used as the active ingredient in spot-on, powders, sprays, shampoos, emulsions, and solutions to combat lice, fleas, mites, and ticks.
+Permethrin is also used to treat outdoor clothing, work clothing, as well as tents and mosquito nets so that these become a more effective barrier to keep mosquitoes and ticks away.

 What is Permethrin?